 This isn’t so much an attraction as what I decided to do for lunch.
 One of my favorite things about traveling is sampling foods from different cultures…and in Prague, that food has to be goulash.
 When I’m scouring a city for authentic local food, I always look for a hole in the wall restaurant with menus in the local language.

 From Old Town, cross the Charles Bridge and you’ll find yourself in Mala Strana (The Lesser Quarter).
 After several hours of exploring, I still couldn’t figure out why it was “lesser” than any other quarter, so if anyone could tell me, that would be awesome.
 I actually thought it was greater than a lot of other quarters since 1) There were fewer crowds.
-2) The embassies were housed here, and it was cool to check out their architecture, and of, course find the embassy of the good old US of A. 3) I got some gelato, so what’s not to like?
+2) The embassies were here, and it was cool to check out their architecture, and of, course find the embassy of the good old US of A. 3) I got some gelato, so what’s not to like?

 So this isn’t really an attraction, but I adored these, so here you go.
 Love locks are padlocks that sweethearts lock to a bridge/ gate to symbolize their love.
 That’s nice and all, but as a solo traveler, I wasn’t going to get all mushy about it.
 I love the artsy look of the locks, and taking pictures of all of the various bridges with brightly colored locks is a surprising amount of fun (and makes for great photos!)
+I’d recommend renting an e-bike if you’re tired of walking–it’s an easy way to get around the city!
+Another fun option is to take a bike tour around the city; the guide will show you the highlights and introduce you to the magical city of Prague.

 Oh my gosh, I could not get enough of this spot.
 In the summer evenings, the area lining the Vltava River hosts live bands, very many beer stands, and amazing people watching.
 Beer is basically cheaper than water in Prague, so do yourself a favor and sample as many kinds as you can!
+Try out a live jazz dinner cruise or a lunch cruise along the Vltava for the full experience!

 Finish off your night with a pub crawl.
 There were loads of organized options for the lazy partier.
 For the last minute drinkers, it can be just as fun to create your own with your new BFFs from the hostel.
 Prague has some crazy nightlife, so you kind of have to experience it…otherwise you’re doing a disservice to yourself, right?
 At least that’s how I justified it.